GivingTuesday raises $3.1B for charities in tough economy

-NEW YORK (AP) — GivingTuesday raised a record $3.1 billion in 24 hours for charitable causes in the U.S. earlier this week, as the event that started as a hashtag in 2012 celebrated its 10th anniversary and its status as a staple of fundraising for nonprofits.
+NEW YORK (AP) — GivingTuesday raised a record $3.1 billion in 24 hours for charitable causes in the U.S. earlier this week, as the event that started as a hashtag in 2012 celebrated its 10th anniversary and its status as a staple of fundraising for nonprofits, the group’s leader said Wednesday.

-Despite the difficult economic year that many households have experienced, with inflation in the costs of basic goods, gas and housing, people were still willing to give, said Asha Curran the CEO of GivingTuesday.
+Despite the difficult economic year that many households have experienced, with inflation in the costs of basic goods, gas and housing, people were still willing to give, said GivingTuesday CEO Asha Curran.

-“That’s really what we saw yesterday,” she said Wednesday night.
+“That’s really what we saw yesterday,” she told The Associated Press.
 “That whatever it is that people are experiencing, they were as generous as they had the capacity to be.”

 GivingTuesday estimated that giving increased about 15% from 2021′s $2.7 billion, outpacing inflation.
 Donations were tallied using an array of data sources that includes major community foundations, companies that offer fundraising software, the payment processor PayPal and large grantmakers like Fidelity Charitable and Vanguard Charitable.
 Their methodology for compiling the estimate seeks to eliminate duplicate data points, Curran said.